 Joseph B. Strauss became immortal by designing and building the Golden Gate Bridge.
-But human immortality was only a relative concept Strauss.
+But human immortality was only a relative concept for Strauss.

-Crossing Strauss’ creation heading north on Highway 101, driver’s will eventually come to the lines of the architect’s strophes.
-One moment drivers are cruising like easy riders over the smooth black tarmac, the next moment a bright green sign appears reading Avenue of the Giants.
-The name brings to mind Roald Dahl, David and Goliath, and Gulliver’s Travels however a brochure in the wooden cabinet next to the green sign explains the true meaning: “The Avenue of the Giants is a 31 mile long route through Humboldt Redwoods State Park.”
+Crossing Strauss’ creation (the bridge) heading north on Highway 101, drivers will experience the lines of the architect’s strophes.
+One moment drivers cruise like easy riders over the smooth black tarmac, the next moment a bright green sign appears reading “Avenue of the Giants.”
+The name brings to mind Roald Dahl, David and Goliath, and Gulliver’s Travels, but a brochure available in a wooden cabinet next to the sign explains the true meaning: “The Avenue of the Giants is a 31-mile-long route through Humboldt Redwoods State Park.”

-There are a number of gift shops and picturesque spot offs that explain the history of the forest, likely described them best in his poem, The Redwoods.
+There are a number of gift shops and picturesque pull-offs that explain the history of the forest, likely described them best in his poem, “The Redwoods:”

-‘Here, sown by the Creator’s hand,In serried ranks, the Redwoods stand;No other clime is honored so,No other lands their glory know.’
+Here, sown by the Creator’s hand,In serried ranks, the Redwoods stand;No other clime is honored so,No other lands their glory know.

 The greatest of Earth’s living forms,Tall conquerors that laugh at storms;Their challenge still unanswered rings,Through fifty centuries of kings.

 The nations that with them were young,Rich empires, with their forts far-flung,Lie buried now–their splendor gone;But these proud monarchs still live on.

-‘So shall they live, when ends our day,When our crude citadels decay;For brief the years allotted man,But infinite perennials’ span.’
+So shall they live, when ends our day,When our crude citadels decay;For brief the years allotted man,But infinite perennials’ span.

-‘This is their temple, vaulted high,And here we pause with reverent eye,With silent tongue and awe-struck soul;For here we sense life’s proper goal;
+This is their temple, vaulted high,And here we pause with reverent eye,With silent tongue and awe-struck soul;For here we sense life’s proper goal;

-To be like these, straight, true and fine,To make our world, like theirs, a shrine;Sink down, oh traveler, on your knees,God stands before you in these trees.’
+To be like these, straight, true and fine,To make our world, like theirs, a shrine;Sink down, oh traveler, on your knees,God stands before you in these trees.